-According to a report today of the Korea Times , Apple is apparently close to signing an agreement with the automotive joint venture of LG and Magna, currently referred to as “LG Magna e-Powertrain”.
+According to a report today of the Korea Times , Apple is apparently close to signing a deal with LG and Magna's automotive joint venture, currently referred to as "LG Magna e-Powertrain".

 The contracts presumably would see LG and Magna International produce the first production batches of the Apple Car.
 The Cupertino house is expected to introduce its own electric vehicle (at the center of a hive of rumors over the past year) at the latest within the next 3 and a half years, in 2025.

 The partnership between LG and Magna, however, is not yet completed: it will be by the end of 2021, and could "debut" with Apple as its main customer.